theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 {{< spacer 50 >}}

+{{< floatimage src="/img/bbarts-recipe-infor.png" float="left" alt="" size="" >}}**Blackberry Recipe Contest** - every year, the festival includes a recipe contest using the beloved blackberry.
+More information on how to participate in the annual recipe contest coming soon!

-**This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.** The festival is scheduled for August 23rd and 24th this year.
+**This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.**

 {{< spacer 50 >}}

 ![](/img/blackberry-bar.jpeg)

 [7 Devils Brewing Co](https://www.facebook.com/7DevilsBrewingCo) is the official beer garden of **The Blackberry Arts Festival**!
-They will have live music and BBQ in the evenings, and Blackberry drink and dessert specials all weekend!
+They will have live music and BBQ in the evenings, and Blackberry drink and dessert specials all weekend!<br>​​​​

-Concerts:<br>TBD<br>​​​​

 {{< spacer "25" >}}